neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 psql -U ed -d elearning
 ```

-It’ll prompt you to enter a password for the `ed` user.
+It'll prompt you to enter a password for the `ed` user.
 Input the valid password and press Enter to connect to the PostgreSQL.

 Second, query data from the `students` table: